About Rosa & Clara Designs

 Jessica creates her illustrations and patterns from her studio at home in East Dulwich, South London.
 Along side her product ranges, Jessica works on a range of commissions, such as house illustrations and bespoke textile designs.
 She also licenses her designs to companies such as Timbergram.

-Rosa & Clara Designs has been featured by a range of publications, including the Sunday Times, the Evening Standard, Grand Designs Magazine, Mollie Makes, Style at Home and Prima.
+Rosa & Clara Designs has been featured by a range of publications, including the Sunday Times, the Independent, the Evening Standard, Grand Designs Magazine, Mollie Makes, Style at Home and Prima.
 A selection of patterns designed by Jessica has also been included in 'Pattern Euphoria', a recently published book showcasing 40 international designers.

 Jessica was one of the designers commissioned to design a miniature room for an exhibition at the V&A Museum of Childhood, 'Small Stories: At Home in a Dolls' House'.
 The exhibition is currently touring internationally and you can see images of Jessica's room on the museum's website, right here.